calidae/normandy-css/docs/reference/objects/cover.md

 # Cover

+Place any text as a cover from an image.

 | Class         | Property                                                            |
 | --------------| ------------------------------------------------------------------- |
 | o-cover       | display: flex, background-position: center; background-size: cover; |